msteffan/fundamentals/02_chapter/03_quiz.md

 > Not quite.
 >
-> "git add ." moves all your changes since your last commit to the staging area.
+> `git add .` moves all your changes since your last commit to the staging area.

 What command would you use to show a list of all the commits that have been made to a repo?
 - [ ] git timeline